Child discipline: Medieval times

 Nicholas Orme of the University of Exeter argues that children in medieval times were treated differently from adults in legal matters, and the authorities were as troubled about violence to children as they were to adults.
 In his article, Childhood in Medieval England, he states, "Corporal punishment was in use throughout society and probably also in homes, although social commentators criticized parents for indulgence towards children rather than for harsh discipline."
 Salvation was the main goal of discipline, and parents were driven to ensure their children a place in heaven.
 In one incident in early 14th-century London, neighbors intervened when a cook and clerk were beating a boy carrying water.
 A scuffle ensued and the child's tormentors were subdued.
-The neighbors didn't even know the boy, but they firmly stood up for him even when they were physically attacked, and they stood by their actions when the cook and clerk later sued for damages.
+The neighbors did not even know the boy, but they firmly stood up for him even when they were physically attacked, and they stood by their actions when the cook and clerk later sued for damages.